FAU-Inf2/ARES/doc/rules.md

 **Reason:**

 - Without this rule this condition would create too many expression wildcards which makes the pattern hard to understand and too specific.
-The exclusion is necessary to prevent an overgeneralization for important structure nodes.
+The exclusion is necessary to prevent an over-generalization for important structure nodes.